markusMM/VSelectBNN/README.md

 # VSelectBNN
 Another version for probabilistic weights and variable selection sampling.

-This repositiory basically reproduces Bayes by Backprop is a minimalistic way and uses optimization in form of creeping (unparameterized) samples.
+This repositiory basically reproduces Bayes by Backprop in a minimalistic way and uses optimization in form of creeping (unparameterized) samples.
 This, especially in the variable selection problem, assuming a Bernoulli prior, provides a marginal distribution over many possible frozen states of the system.

 Additionally, the mean field posterior will be replaced by a hierachical approximate posterior depending on whether using variable selection and which kind of distribution was sampled in the previous layer(s).